 - 1½ teaspoons dried oregano, crumbled

-Pass the tomatoes and their liquid through a food mill fitted with the fine blade.
+Pass the tomatoes and their liquid through a food mill fitted with a fine blade.
 Set aside.

 Skim off any fat floating on top and adjust the seasoning as necessary.
 The sauce can be prepared entirely in advance and refrigerated for up to 5 days or frozen for up to 3 months.